 With one workspace your development, and user environment are the same.

 You cannot use one workspace to be shared between developers and users.
 Creating multiple workspaces also brings another challenge.
+To overcome this challenge, we use Apps on top of the workspaces for sharing the content with the end users.

 To learn more about Workspaces, read this post.